 Best VPN extensions

-If you use a VPN or are interested in incorporating one into your online security arsenal, we have some recommendations for browser use.
-A VPN is designed to give you a secure and private internet connection and hide your IP address.
+If you use a virtual private network (VPN) or are interested in incorporating one into your online security arsenal, we have some recommendations for browser use.
+A VPN is designed to provide a secure, private internet connection and to hide your IP address.
 Many people who travel use VPNs because they help ensure hackers cannot access their information.

 Even if you don’t travel, a VPN is good protection for your home network or when you use public Wi-Fi.
 Since public networks are not secure, a VPN can mask your internet traffic.
 We’ve gathered a few of the best VPN browser extensions for your consideration.